Dubai: Working professionals spend up to Dh150,000 on evening MBA courses

 Some pointed out that the UAE’s multicultural workforce fosters a more competitive environment, encouraging professionals to acquire new skills and stay ahead in their respective fields.

-Dr Assaad Farah, Dean of the School of Business and Associate Professor of Management American University in Dubai, said, “The surge in enrolment numbers for the evening MBA program can be attributed to (not only) its flexible schedule, which accommodates the needs of working professionals, but also to the program’s focus on practical, industry-relevant skills that enhance career opportunities.”
+Dr Assaad Farah, Dean of the School of Business and Associate Professor of Management American University in Dubai, said: “The surge in enrolment numbers for the evening MBA programme can be attributed to (not only) its flexible schedule, which accommodates the needs of working professionals, but also to the programme’s focus on practical, industry-relevant skills that enhance career opportunities.”

 Additionally, the courses provide exceptional opportunities to network with various stakeholders.

-Dr Ibrahim Tabche, Associate Professor and Acting Dean, School of Management, Canadian University Dubai, said, “Our MBA is a hub for key business leaders and professionals in the UAE, offering unparalleled networking opportunities.
-The program provides students with access to an exclusive network of industry experts, executives, and entrepreneurs, fostering connections that can open doors to new career opportunities and collaborations.”
+Dr Ibrahim Tabche, Associate Professor and Acting Dean, School of Management, Canadian University Dubai, said: “Our MBA is a hub for key business leaders and professionals in the UAE, offering unparalleled networking opportunities.
+The programme provides students with access to an exclusive network of industry experts, executives, and entrepreneurs, fostering connections that can open doors to new career opportunities and collaborations.”

-Certain universities offer MBA programs in a condensed mode during weekends, allowing students time for their studies.
+Certain universities offer MBA programmes in a condensed mode during weekends, allowing students time for their studies.

 Prof. Payyazhi Jayashree